Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-In response to fare parameters set in the first stage, the second-stage problem activates discounts that optimize system-wide performance metrics, subject to induced passenger decisions.
-The optimal value of the second-stage problem is denoted by $W$ in equation \eqref{E:welfare}. {
+In response to fare parameters set in the first stage, the second-stage problem activates discounts that optimize system-wide performance metrics, subject to passenger choice.
+The optimal value of the second-stage problem is denoted by $W$ in Equation \eqref{E:welfare} with $\mathcal{S}(\bm{\widehat{f}}, \widehat{\Lambda})$ defined as below.